Ericsson/dataplanebook/_sources/intro.rst.txt

 The processors are symmetric multi-processors (SMPs).

-The processor can be general-purpose server processor, or something esentially functionally equivalent, but hosted inside a specialized networking system-on-a-chip (SoC).
+The processor can be general-purpose server processor, or something essentially functionally equivalent, but hosted inside a specialized networking system-on-a-chip (SoC).

 DPDK support the most relevant ARM instruction set architectures